luau-lang/rfcs/docs/user-defined-type-functions.md

 To allow Luau developers to modify the runtime values of types in type functions, this RFC proposes introducing a new userdata called `typelib`.
 An `typelib` object is a runtime representation of all types within the program and provides a basic set of library methods that can be used to modify types.
 As such, under the hood, each argument of a type function is serialized into a userdata called `typelib`.
 Most importantly, they are *only accessible within type functions* and are *not a runtime type for other use cases than type functions*.

 <details><summary>typelib library methods (dropdown)</summary>
 Note: methods under a different type heading (ex: `Singleton`) imply that the methods are only available for those types.
-At the implementation level, there is a check to make sure that the type-specific methods are being called on the correct types (e.g, for `getIndexer()`, assert that `isTable()` is true).
+At the implementation level, there is a check to make sure that the type-specific methods are being called on the correct types (e.g, for `getindexer()`, assert that `istable()` is true).

 #### Any